 When Kate tries to talk about how she feels with Ken, she shares that she feels neglected.
 Ken’s response is an annoyance.
 He feels that since he’s working as hard as he does so they can both have a good life, Kate shouldn’t feel the way she does.
 After all, he’s not out idling or being unfaithful.
 She should understand and just push through.

 In consideration of the above scenario, my own marriage comes into focus.
 For the most part, I’m a Kate.
 But, my Ken understands that I need him, and while I actively support his ambitions, our marriage requires participation from two.
 So, he actively pursues balance, as much as he can manage to stay present and ensures I don’t feel like the Kate in our story.

 Several months ago, a friend of mine’s husband made a comment, and though he’d been speaking on long distance relationships at the the time, his comment was one of those things your brain clutches and refuses to let go of.
 He said,

 Sometimes, you have to delay/lengthen the timeline of the goals, in order to preserve that thing you’re working so hard for.Mr.Xo

 Neglect in a relationship, no matter the reason, is still neglect.
 It’s unfair to ask a person to rename or ignore their feelings because of your reasons.
-You have to be willing the spend the time and effort to clean house, even if it’s to tidy up every now and again, otherwise it will begin to wear the dust heavily, and eventually succumb to a lack of care.
-It’s why spring clean every months, or paint the house every Christmas.
+You have to be willing the spend the time and effort to clean the house, even if it’s to tidy up every now and again, otherwise, it will begin to wear the dust heavily, and eventually succumb to a lack of care.
+It’s why we spring clean every few months or paint the house every Christmas.
 It’s why unworn shoes dry rot and fall apart when you do wear them.

 The truth is, if you are ambitious, truly ambitious, it never ends.
 Every goal secured will give rise to another, and before you know it, a decade has passed.
 A decade of excuses and reasons.